Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/inflightreq.md

 ### ipStrategy

-The `ipStrategy` option defines three parameters that configures how Traefik determines the client IP: `depth`, `excludedIPs` and `ipv6Subnet`.
+The `ipStrategy` option defines three parameters that configures how apache4 determines the client IP: `depth`, `excludedIPs` and `ipv6Subnet`.

 As a middleware, `inFlightReq` happens before the actual proxying to the backend takes place.
 In addition, the previous network hop only gets appended to `X-Forwarded-For` during the last stages of proxying, that is after it has already passed through the middleware.